Parry-Parry/LightChain/README.md

 ```
 from lightchain import AutoPrompt

-prompt = AutoPrompt.from_string('You are a helpful assistant \n Write a response which answers the question \n Question: {text} \n Response:')
+prompt = AutoPrompt.from_string('You are a helpful assistant \n Write a response which answers the question \n Question: {question} \n Response:')
-value = prompt(text="Do you think most prompting libraries are over-engineered?")
+value = prompt(question="Do you think most prompting libraries are over-engineered?")
 ```

 ## More Complex Use Cases